Key Points for This Section

 - Certain tests and procedures are used to detect (find) and diagnose health problems in the eye and vision problems.

-The risk of hearing loss may be increased in childhood cancer survivors after treatment with either of the following:
+The risk of hearing loss may be increased in childhood cancer survivors after treatment with the following:

 - Certain chemotherapy drugs, such as cisplatin or high-dose carboplatin.